-Foreign residency is a compromise between being a foreign tourist and a citizen.
-Residency can provide many of the benefits that you will need although without the added security of citizenship.
-Benefits such as the right to work, legal protections, right of abode and the ability to open a local bank account.
-Therefore, residency is imperative for the perpetual traveler and it is important to make the right choice.
+Residency by investment is a compromise between being a foreign tourist and a citizen.
+Indeed, residency by investment programs can provide many needed benefits without the added security of citizenship such as right to work, legal standing, right of abode and the ability to open a local bank account.
+Therefore, residency by investment serves important needs of aspiring expats and it is important to make the right choice.

 The benefits and drawbacks of each residency program will effect each person differently.
-I explored many options before I made the final decision.
+I explored many options before I made my final selection.
 Listed below are the residency options to which I gave the most consideration.
-As a result, I have spent a significant amount of time in these countries and have therefore evaluated them firsthand.

 I lived in Hong Kong during 2014/2015 and therefore it was initially my first choice as a country where I could try and obtain residency.
 Unfortunately, in January 2015 the Hong Kong authorities completely discontinued their capital investment scheme for investors who wish to reside there.
-The most practical alternative is called:
+However, one practical alternative is called:

 First of all you must develop your business plan for submission.
 This would include:

 - Profit projections

 - Corporate structure

 - Anticipated positive effects on the local economy